ClaytonWhitteberry/DATA4380/projects/Tabular/ThoughtsUpdates.md

 Very brief update, the past couple of days I've spent more time learning how to implement functions for feature extraction and begun a reformatted notebook which more closely matches the format of the one Dr. Farbin uploaded to GitHub.

+#### March 12th

+I came up with potential peak to peak features based on time interval of the EEG recording and based on electrode location.
+I then plotted this data by activity type in histograms to get an idea of how the distribution differed by activity type.
+I'll work on new features tomorrow, reformat the last plots I did in a grid, and try to resolve whatever is giving me that big block of warnings when I try to rescale sub EEGs.